 6. Reward Your Child’s Writing Efforts

-When you are offering writing help for fourth graders, it is important that you reward your child when they do a great job.
+When you are offering writing help for fourth graders, you must reward your child when they do a great job.
 It could be with their favorite food, a special trip to the grocery store to buy their favorite snack, or spending quality time together.
 The reward could even be a new pack of markers and crayons.

 Remember, when teaching writing, you and your child can have a great time.
 You’re learning and laughing together.
 Plus, you’re making fun memories that will last a lifetime